Developing and Approving the IEP

 The IEP team must consider your child’s strengths, the parents’ concerns for their child’s education, and the following “special factors” when developing the IEP.

-• If a child has limited English proficiency, the language needs of the child, as they relate to the IEP
+o If a child has limited English proficiency, the language needs of the child, as they relate to the IEP.

-• If a child is blind or visually impaired, instruction in Braille must be provided, unless the team determines that it would be inappropriate
+o If a child is blind or visually impaired, instruction in Braille must be provided, unless the team determines that it would be inappropriate.

-• If a child’s behavior impedes his/her learning, or that of others, appropriate strategies, including positive behavioral interventions, strategies, and supports to address the behavior need to be implemented
+o If a child’s behavior impedes his/her learning, or that of others, appropriate strategies, including positive behavioral interventions, strategies, and supports to address the behavior need to be implemented.

-When your child reaches 14, there are transition planning components that a required to be part of the IEP.
+When your child reaches 14, there are transition planning components that are required to be part of the IEP.

 • Beginning at age 14 (or younger, if determined appropriate by the IEP team), the IEP must include a statement of transition service needs, which focus on the student’s course of study